vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 EXECUTE FUNCTION 'BAPI_TRANSACTION_COMMIT'
 {% endhighlight %}

+### Write the confirmation processing script

 ![image](/assets/2025-09-24/040.png)

-The last component we need is the actual logic to call the SAP system.
+Finally, we need to write the logic to process the confirmations in the Hub list.
 As shown in the screenshot we loop over all open confirmation rows.
-For each row we write the four necessary value into the variables and then reload the SAP data source to execute the statement.
-After this is done we can check the return message.
-If it's succesful (Return type = "I") we set the confirmation data row on "Done", if not, it's an error.
+For each row, we write the four necessary value into the variables and then reload the SAP data source to execute the statement.
+After this is done, we check the return message.
+If it's successful (Return type = `I`), then we set the confirmation data row to `Done`.
+If not, then it's an error.

 ![image](/assets/2025-09-24/050.png)

-## Building an deploying the flow
+## Build and deploy the Flow

 The next screenshot show the actual Hub Flow to put all our artifacts together.
 We execute the flow every 60 seonds.
 After having reloaded the open confirmations we just call the function that loops over every confirmation row (see last paragraph).
 That's all we need to do.